wp-plugins/testimonial-basics/readme.txt

 5. Testimonials Example Page

 == Changelog ==
+= 4.0.1 =
+* bug fix - Testimonials were not being added to the database in Windows Servers
+* improvement - Spanish Translation added
+* bug fix - css in rateit.css, all widget testimonials were showing 5 stars

 = 4.0 =
 * bug fix - changed $pend-count to $total in katb_add_unapproved_count()